bnikolaus/CurseOfStrahdNotes/Character.md

 - Hooley dooley
 - Have a go, ya mug!
 - Are your ears painted on? = dont listen
+- A couple of sandwiches short of a picnic = someone crazy
 - a stubbie short of a six pack = someone crazy